Jeremy Renner's selfless act before he was crushed under plough

 A sheriff’s report obtained by CNN contains details of the freak accident which left the Avengers star with 30 broken bones.

-The incident report states Renner was using the snowcat to pull his nephew’s truck out of deep snow during the ‘blizzard of the century’ that hit the USA.
+The incident report states Renner was using the snowcat to pull his nephew’s truck out of deep snow during the ‘blizzard of the century’ that hit the US.

 “He feared the PistenBully was going to hit (his nephew), so he decided to attempt to stop or divert the PistenBully.”